 Voice and show your appreciation for individuals, organizations and businesses that are working to ensure that all of us and our communities are cared for and safe including medical professionals, food workers, and others.
 Stay calm, be flexible, exhibit humility and perform random acts of kindness.

 We have developed a team approach to assisting with these concerns.
 If you have questions, feel free to reach out to any Thompson Coburn lawyer with whom you regularly communicate.

-David Kaufman, Matt Hafter and Caitlin Galasso are attorneys in Thompson Coburn’s Corporate & Securities Practice group and represent and advise clients on a variety of business, transactional and contractual matters.
-Sean Crowley is an attorney in Thompson Coburn's Tax group.
+David Kaufman and Matt Hafter are attorneys in Thompson Coburn’s Corporate & Securities Practice group and represent and advise clients on a variety of business, transactional and contractual matters.

 Click here to subscribe to News & Insights from Thompson Coburn related to our practices as well as the latest on COVID-19 issues.